JeffDeCola/my-go-examples/goroutines/goroutines-multi-core/README.md

 // FEATURE 1 - LOCK A GOROUTINE TO A THREAD
     const lockThread = true                 // locked the goroutine to a thread (Done in go runtime)

-// FEATURE 2 - PIN A GOROUTINE TO A CPU (set affinity)
+// FEATURE 2 - PIN A THREAD TO A CPU (set affinity)
     const useParticularCPUs = true          // Do you want to use particular CPUs? var usetheseCPUs = []int{0,1,2,3}       // Which CPU/Cores to use.
 These will rotate